rlee0525/TechnicalConceptsForInterviews/Frontend.md

 - undeclared variables don't even exist
 - undefined variables exist, but don't have anything assigned to them (typeof)
 - null variables exist and have null assigned to them (===)
+- null is a primitive value, not an object. even though `typeof null` returns `object`

 ### What's a typical use case for anonymous functions?
 - Typically used as callbacks.